SinwanS/SOC-Automation/README.md

 ```

 Now lets run malware on the Windows VM.
 Download mimikatz_trunk.zip here: `https://github.com/gentilkiwi/mimikatz/releases`\
-Mimikatz is commanly used by attackers to extract crednetials from memory.
+Mimikatz is commonly used by attackers to extract credentials from memory.
 You will probably need to exclude the downloads folder from Windows Security and disable your browsers protections.
 Otherwise the Windows VM will just block you from downloading the file\
-Once downloaded and unzipped open and admin powershell and cd to the mimikatz folder and run it.
+Once downloaded and unzipped open and admin PowerShell and cd to the mimikatz folder and run it.
 ![mimikatz](https://github.com/user-attachments/assets/93b7ae22-b2d2-4a65-981d-db5418e21d02)

 Now we need to create a new index in the Wazuh web manager to search the archived logs.